raganwald-deprecated/iGesture/README.md

 **scrubbing with dispatched events**

-The gesture events used to draw naughts and crosses work much like a typical mouse event in the DOM: They are sent to the DOM element where the gesture starts being stroked.
+The gesture events used to draw Naughts and Crosses work much like a typical mouse event in the DOM: They are sent to the DOM element where the gesture starts being stroked.
 They then bubble up until they are handled.

 One pattern that comes up commonly is a desire to have a gesture drawn anywhere on the screen, but you want one or more elements in the DOM to handle it individually.
 In the [go][go] web application, the "close" gesture we are using to drawn an X is used to dismiss any dialog or message on the screen.
 Instead of the body element doing a search for visible dialogs and closing them, iGesture simply forwards `gesture_close` events to the dialogs and they bind their own handlers for it.

-Although there are other ways to clear the Xs and Os, naughts and crosses uses this technique to demonstrate dispatching events:
+Although there are other ways to clear the Xs and Os, Naughts and Crosses uses this technique to demonstrate dispatching events:

     $('.board')
 	    .gesture([ ..., {
 	        scrub: '.square:not(:empty)'
 	    }]);

 When we passed the gesture names as strings, we were declaring we wanted custom events triggered on the elements where the first stroke began.
-But when we pass a an object associating gesture names and jQuery selectors, we are declaring that when the gesture is drawn anywhere on the board, the event will be triggered on all elements selected by the selector.
+But when we pass an object associating gesture names and jQuery selectors, we are declaring that when the gesture is drawn anywhere on the board, the event will be triggered on all elements selected by the selector.

-In naughts and crosses, we are triggering `gesture_scrub` on all squares that are not empty.
+In Naughts and Crosses, we are triggering `gesture_scrub` on all squares that are not empty.
 And naturally, our binding is straightforward:

     $('.square')
       .bind({